luckypoem/moesocks/readme.md

 The goal of moesocks is to provide extra configurability to standard shadowsocks, for example:

-* load balancing (for example, region based multi-server configuration)
+* load balancing (region based multi-server configuration)
 * IP level request filters (like iptables)

 [shadowsocks]:https://github.com/shadowsocks/shadowsocks